Simon and Schuster

 As the disputes grow between Howard Carter and the antiquities service we find the interruptions of antiquities service visitors to the tomb becoming more and more intolerable until a request to let the excavator's wives into view the tomb is denied which enrages the excavators and Howard Carter who locks the tomb and the laboratory calling a strike.

 Unfortunately, for Carter and his men, the Egyptian authorities gladly took charge of the tomb forbidding entrance to the excavation team and leaving Carter and his men to stew in their own juices.
 As Egyptian authorities took over the tomb they found that Carter had left the kings broken granite sarcophagus lid hanging precariously over the sarcophagus and the mummy of Tutankhamun, the lid was carefully lowered and a new lock was placed on the tomb.

-The late Thomas Hoving created in his bestseller a venue for both the reader and the scholar to review a "pocket collection" of eighteenth dynasty first class objects picked up somewhere by Howard Carter and Lord Carnarvon sometime before 1923?
+The late Thomas Hoving created in his bestseller a venue for both the reader and the scholar to review a "pocket collection" of 18th Dynasty first class objects picked up somewhere by Howard Carter and Lord Carnarvon sometime before 1923?

 The temperamental Howard Carter was no diplomat in times where diplomacy was needed and in his vision of ownership may have removed provenances and degraded his science and his own discovery only to be exposed years later in the sensational "Tutankhamun: The Untold Story".